Javin Hunter: Personal life

 Hunter has a son, Jaden Ivey, with former University of Notre Dame point guard and current women's basketball head coach Niele Ivey.
 Jaden was an All-American basketball player at Purdue University and currently plays for the Detroit Pistons.
-Hunter has another son, Jordan Hunter.
+Hunter has another son, Jordan Hunter, currently attending Hargrave Military Academy in Chatham, VA.

+Javin currently works with the NFL Players Trust, an affiliate of the NFL Players Association, helping former players transition away from the NFL.